 There was a time when Chop Suey was synonymous with Chinese food, and neon-lit signs towered over Main streets across the country.
 Despite being an early ambassador for Chinese cuisine in the US, Chop Suey was most likely created in America.
 With a history stretching back over 150 years in this country, it's one of the first known examples of Chinese-American cuisine.

-At its core, Chop Suey is a quick stir-fry, including a little meat and a lot of vegetables, that’s finished off in a savory sauce that’s thick enough to coat everything with flavor.
+At its core, Chop Suey is a quick stir-fry, including a little meat and a lot of crisp-tender vegetables, that's finished off in a savory sauce that's thick enough to coat everything with flavor.
 Sounds pretty good, huh?
-So how did this standard-bearer fall from being the face of Chinese cuisine in America to become a culinary abomination?
+So how did this standard-bearer fall from being the face of Chinese cuisine in the United States to a culinary abomination?

-Trends change, and dishes like Chop Suey and Moo Goo Gai Pan have fallen out of favor.
+Trends change, and dishes like Chop Suey and Moo Goo Gai Pan have fallen in popularity.
 I suspect that as Chinese-American cuisine evolved to include more proteins, restaurants preferred pushing patrons towards more protein-heavy dishes that they could charge more for.
-It’s also not a dish well suited for take-out as the vegetables tend to get soggy and mushy when they’re not eaten right away.
+It's also not a dish well suited for take-out as the vegetables tend to get soggy and mushy when they're not eaten right away.

 If you follow these basic rules, you're all but guaranteed to be sitting down to a delightfully easy and delicious Chop Suey that comes together in about 15 minutes.
 The type of vegetables you add and whether you serve it over rice or noodles is entirely up to your tastes and what you have in the fridge, so get creative and have fun with this classic.